danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 # unsupported_browser GET  /unsupported_browser(.:format) pages#unsupported_browser
 ```

-The results above indicated that the `/unsupported_browser` url is handled by the `unsupported_browser` method in the `PagesController` From there, I turned to Datadog APM to investigate traffic patterns.
+The results above indicated that the `/unsupported_browser` url is handled by the `unsupported_browser` method in the `PagesController`.

-## Investigating the Cause
+I was curious to determine if this was an isolated issue affecting only one user, or if other users were experiencing the same problem, so I turned my attention to our observability tool to investigate traffic patterns.

+## One User or Many?

  This app uses Datadog APM for observability, with the datadog gem and auto instrumentation enabled.
 This makes any `Controller#action` available as a Resource in the Services section.

 The top of every resource page in Datadog shows some summary graphs, including the number of requests to this resource over a period of time.
 The resource page for `PagesController#unsupported_browser` in Datadog showed a sharp increase in the number of requests over the past few days: